-There were 40 mutual/cooperative insurance companies present in Finland in 2015, of which five were life insurers and 31 were non-life insurers (including 20 regional mutual insurance companies of the LocalTapiola / LähiTapiola group).
-Four of the six statutory pension companies12 in Finland were also mutuals13 (in the legal form).
-There were further 30 mutual/cooperative insurers in the legal form operating in 2015.
+There were 40 mutual/cooperative insurance companies present in Finland in 2015, of which five were life insurers, 31 were non-life insurers (including 20 regional mutual insurance companies of the LocalTapiola / LähiTapiola group) and four were statutory pension companies13 (in the legal form).
+There were a further 30 mutual/cooperative insurers in the legal form operating in 2015.
 Three of these were engaged in life insurance activities and 27 were engaged in non-life insurance.

-Since 2007, there has been a loss of 77 companies, equivalent to decrease of almost two-thirds in the number of mutual/ cooperative insurers (see Figure 1).
+Since 2007, there has been a loss of 77 companies, equivalent to a decrease of almost two-thirds in the number of mutual/ cooperative insurers (see Figure 1).
 In 2007, there were 117 mutual/cooperative companies active, of which six were life insurance companies, six were statutory pension companies and 105 were non-life insurance companies.